Prompt & Weather Appropriate Irrigation Is Key to Healthy Establishment

 Converting Inches to Minutes

 As discussed in SAWS’ Garden Style newsletter, your actual irrigation application rate depends on your irrigation system’s age, head type, nozzle type, spacing, and pressure.
-Further, you must consider the five S’s: soil, shade, slope, species, & season.
+Further, you must consider the six S’s: sprinkler-head type, soil, shade, slope, species, & season.
 Because these determinants can vary significantly for each individual’s yard, we can’t tell you the exact duration you’ll need to run your system to water your grass appropriately.
 However, we will do our best to get you on the right track!

 For a typical in-ground irrigation system, the average application rate for a standard zone by sprinkler head type is: